csoren/tedmonjr/README.md

 Returns:

 `A - character or $0C when no more characters are available`

+### EnterIfChar
+Enters the monitor if the specified character has been input from the keyboard.
+Returns immediatly if not.

+Input:

+`A - character`

 # License
 Portions of this software is covered by the MIT license.
 The source files to which the license applies are clearly.